openbroadcaster/observer/INSTALL.md

 WantedBy=multi-user.target
 ```

-Then enable and start the service:
+Then enable and start the service (as root or with sudo):

 ```
 systemctl daemon-reload